-If you don’t want to open a company or Albania doesn’t offer what you are seeking for, there is still an open door for you as a potential investor: by buying an appartment or of land!
+If you don’t want to open a company or Albania doesn’t offer what you are seeking for there is still an open door for you as a potential investor: by buying an apartment or of land!
 Albania offers great opportunities in the land market because it has a lot of unused, undeveloped land and it is offered at cheap prices by its owners.
-Land it is considered to be a very important asset, whose value mostly increases in developing countries, as has also shown in the last 10 years.
+The land is considered to be a very important asset, whose value mostly increases in developing countries, as has also shown in the last 10 years.
 It is expected that in a near future the value of Albania’s land will increase even more, and if you buy some land today, in a few years you may also sell it at a much higher price than that.

-The laws for foreigners to buy in Albania are very straight-forward, and doesn’t hinder anyone.
+The laws for foreigners to buy in Albania are very straightforward and don’t hinder anyone.

 The Albanian Government has adopted a law on strategic investments that aims at attracting potential investors interested in the sectors of tourism, energy and mining, transport and infrastructure, telecommunication, waste management, tourism, and agriculture.